M.sc. and post-doc positions available in different projects. If you are interested please contact me at firstname.lastname@example.org

 Term: Full Time, 1 year, with possibility for renewal

-Applicants for this position should have a PhD in physics, climate sciences, meteorology, oceanography or a related field.
-The postdoctoral candidate is expected to have strong computational skills, a good publication record, a high level of independence, curiosity and creativity, and an interest in working in an international and interdisciplinary research environment.
+Applicants for these positions should have a PhD in physics, climate sciences, meteorology, oceanography or a related field.
+The postdoctoral/research associate candidates are expected to have strong computational skills, a good publication record, a high level of independence, curiosity and creativity, and an interest in working in an international and interdisciplinary research environment.
 The successful candidate will work with Prof. Francesco S.R.
-Pausata to conduct high-resolution CESM/WACCM simulations to address volcanic eruptions/climate interactions.
+Pausata to conduct high-resolution simulations to address fundamental questions on the impact of (1) volcanic eruptions and (2) aerosol and vegetation on climate.
+The candidates will be able to pursue their own research interests within these broad thematic areas.
+The position will involve importing and installation of climate models in high performing computers and database management.
+In-depth knowledge of Global Climate Modelling is required and knowledge of CESM, CESM-WACCM, NEMO and/or MITgcm is an advantage.

 How to Apply

-The application must include - in one single pdf - a cover letter, a short statement of your research interests (1 page max), a complete CV and the contact information of three references to send recommendation letters to support your candidacy.
+The application must include (1 PDF) a cover letter, a short statement of your research interests (1 page max), a complete CV and the contact information of three references to send recommendation letters to support your candidacy.
+If you have any further questions regarding these positions, please contact Francesco S.R.
+Pausata (email@example.com))

-All material must be sent to email@example.com by April 30 2020.
+All material in one PDF must be sent to firstname.lastname@example.org by August 6 2021.

 The city of Montréal is world-renowned as a centre of culture, creativity, knowledge and innovation.
 In 2017 the city celebrated its 375th anniversary, along with Canada’s 150th birthday.
 The combination of Indigenous, North American and European influences gives this city a unique cultural and architectural flavour.
 It enjoys an outstanding reputation for its arts scene, including (among others) the world-renowned Jazz Festival which takes place in late June – early July each year.
 Montréal’s cosmopolitan character is reflected in the vibrant and diverse communities that make up the city, and its excellent international cuisine.